 Purple Coneflower

-This beautiful plant is a native of the Kansas prairies and can often be seen blooming throughout pastures, in roadside ditches, in rocky areas and as a perennial flower in yards.
-A member of the sunflower family it goes by the name Echinacea angustifolia.
-Echinacea is Greek for “hedgehog” which is in reference to the spiny centers of the flowers.
-The native plants bloom in mainly in June and July with purple to pale purple flowers with an orange/brown spiky center.
-After blooming the petals will fall off and the seed heads remain on the plant.
-Goldfinches are attracted the seed heads and can often be seen eating on them during the winter if they are left to stand.
-There are a wide variety of cultivated varieties that come in different sizes, shapes, and colors of blooms.
-Some of the new cultivars are not as beneficial for pollinators, especially the ones that lack the orange/brown centers.
-Purple coneflower is highly adaptable to our area and is very tolerant of heat, drought, humidity, and poor soils.
-The roots of this plant can extend up to 8’ in the ground which allows it to survive prolonged periods without rain.
-Native Americans would use the roots of purple coneflower to treat toothaches, sore throats, mumps, wounds and burns due to the pain reducing compounds they contained.
+This beautiful plant is a native of the Kansas prairies and can often be found blooming throughout pastures, in roadside ditches, in rocky areas, and as a perennial flower in yards.
+A member of the sunflower family, it goes by the name Echinacea angustifolia.
+Echinacea is Greek for “hedgehog” and is about the spiny centers of the flowers.
+The native plants bloom mainly in June and July with purple to pale purple flowers with an orange/brown spiky center.
+After blooming, the petals will fall off, and the seed heads remain on the plant.
+Goldfinches attract the seed heads and can often be seen eating on them during the winter if left to stand.
+Various cultivated varieties come in different sizes, shapes, and bloom colors.
+Some new cultivars are not as beneficial for pollinators, especially those lacking the orange/brown centers.
+Purple coneflower is highly adaptable to our area and tolerant of heat, drought, humidity, and poor soils.
+The roots of this plant can extend up to 8’ in the ground, allowing it to survive prolonged periods without rain.
+Native Americans would use the roots of purple coneflower to treat toothaches, sore throats, mumps, wounds, and burns due to the pain-reducing compounds they contained.

 Have questions?
 Contact our office where our Horticulture Extension Agent will assist you with questions.